 Number of Experiences and their names that triggered the Alert (

 Nacho's Microsurvey 2022-05-23and

 The period set in the Alert (

-Experiences included for a specific Alert (e.g. Not Started in 7 days) will not trigger another notification for another full 7 days after the first.
-However if other Experiences start meeting the Alert conditions in between that period, they will trigger a new Alert notification.
+⨇ General Rule: Experiences included in a specific Alert (e.g. Not Started in 7 days) will not trigger another notification for another full 7 days after the first.
+However, if other Experiences start meeting the Alert conditions in between that period, they will trigger a new Alert notification.